usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Dancin' In The Streets_, by Rat Heart
 - _Chiasma_, by Yosuke Yamashita Trio
 - _Tranquilizer_, by Oneohtrix Point Never
 - _Good To Be Home_, by Blu